 AB-5: On September 18, 2019, California Governor Gavin Newsom signed AB-5 into law.
 The “gig worker bill” as it is called, reclassified millions of California independent contractors, making them employees.
 This reclassification changes the entire employment landscape of the State of California.
 While many of the discussions have surrounded how Uber & Lyft will handle the new reclassification of its employees, the truth is that this legislation is more far-reaching than just these two companies.
 AB-5 has the potential to affect and impact most California companies, and some companies outside California that use independent contractors from the state.

 AB-749: Until just recently, employers could legally prevent anyone who filed any kind of discrimination or harassment suit against them to never work for the company again.
 Specific “no-rehire” provisions of settlement agreements were allowed by employers to ensure that certain employees would never be allowed the opportunity to work for the company again.
 However, with the new AB-749 law, all of this has changed.

 If you are an employee that agreed to a settlement offer regarding harassment in the workplace, ensure your legal rights are protected regarding future employment with this company.
 This legislation was specifically intended to protect victims in the workplace and allow them the opportunity to allow an aggrieved person to re-enter the company workforce at a future time.

 If you need to talk to a Los Angeles employment attorney regarding your specific situation, we urge you to call V. James DeSimone Law today and schedule a consultation.
 Our intake team will meet with you personally to discuss the specific circumstances of your matter, and also how we might be able to assist you.
-Our intake team takes the time needed and special care with each new potential client to determine if, and how we can help.
+We take the time needed with special care with each new potential client to determine if, and how we can help.

 The information provided on this website is not legal advice and no attorney-client or confidential relationship is formed by use of the site or by submitting a contact form.